 Autogenous bone grafts, also known as autografts, are made from your own bone, taken from somewhere else in the body.
 The bone is typically harvested from the chin, jaw, lower leg bone, hip, or the skull.
 Autogenous bone grafts are advantageous in that the graft material is live bone, meaning it contains living cellular elements that enhance bone growth.

 Bone grafts are a way to help restore the jaw after tooth loss.
-To see if bone grafts are right for you, call us today!Request an Appointment
+To see if bone grafts are right for you, call us today!Make an Appointment

 However, one downside to the autograft is that it requires a second procedure to harvest bone from elsewhere in the body.
 Depending on your condition, a second procedure may not be in your best interest.